Niʻihau dialect: Consonants

 Unlike the Hawaiian taught in schools, the Niʻihau dialect maintains the variation between [ɾ] and [l], in addition to [t] and [k].
 Some other pockets of speakers on Molokai and Maui have also been found to maintain the [t] variant.
 While in the 1950s the Niʻihau dialect had free variation between [t] and [k], recent observations suggest that [t] and [k] are currently found in largely complementary distribution in the modern Niʻihau dialect.
 The [k] allophone appears when before other syllables containing the [t] allophone: thus Niʻihau has ketahi 'one', kātou 'we (inclusive)', makahiti 'year', where standard Hawaiian has kekahi, kākou, and makahiki.

 This pattern of dissimilation is also extended to some loanwords.
-For example, the English word 'cook' is reflected in Niʻihau Hawaiian as kute, even though the word 'cook' doesn't have a [t] in English.
+For example, the English word 'cook' is reflected in Niʻihau Hawaiian as kute, even though the word 'cook' does not have a [t] in English.

 The [k] allophone, represented in standard Hawaiian and the Hawaiian alphabet, is prestigious and associated with reading styles.
 The Bible in particular is always read with [k].
 The dissimilation pattern in colloquial Niʻihau may be due to an effort to preserve the Niʻihau dialect's distinctiveness from standard Hawaiian.